shruti-202/portfolio/README.md

 # Portfolio

-## Tech Stack:
-This Portfolio is built in pure HTML & CSS.
-It consists of mini 6 Projects,which were built with the help of HTML,CSS,ReactJS

-## About Project:
-This is my personal Portfolio Website made with the help of HTML,CSS.
-Total there are 4 Pages.
+This is my own Portfolio Website, built with HTML and CSS.
+There are a total of 4 pages.
 * Home : It contains the basic idea of my Website.
 There is also a Project and Blog section too.
 If you want to view them you can just click on below Button.
 In the footer section I have included my account links so that you can get in touch with me.
 * Project : Here you can view all my Projects .
 There are total 6 projects listed below ,please have a look on it.
 * Blogs : The Blog page consist of two Dummy Blogs.
 If you want to read more about dummy blog ,Please click on Read More Button,you will be directed to Dummy Blog Page.